 9. Eat Early and Often

-If you are one of those people who has gotten into the habit of missing breakfast, skimping on lunch, and then downing a massive dinner followed by nighttime snacking, you are sending your blood sugar on a wild roller coaster ride.
-The lack of food throughout the day will cause your blood sugar levels to take a dive, only to go through the roof with your evening feasting.
+If you are one of those people who has gotten into the habit of missing breakfast, skimping on lunch and then downing a massive dinner followed by nighttime snacking, you are sending your blood sugar on a wild roller coaster ride.
+The lack of food throughout the day will cause your blood sugar levels to take a dive, only to go through the roof with your evening meal.
 That is a fast track to obesity.
-The far smarter way to go is to eat smaller meals more frequently.
-If you are consuming 1800 calories over the course of your day, 6 meals of 300 calories each spaced three hours apart, will help to keep your blood sugar levels in check as a result of what is called the next meal effect; with another small meal coming up, the less your glucose levels will rise, keeping your insulin levels lower throughout the day.
+The smarter way to go is to eat smaller meals more frequently, especially while on a low-sugar diet.
+If you are consuming 1800 calories over the course of your day, 6 meals of 300 calories each spaced three hours apart will help to keep your blood sugar levels in check as a result of what is called the next meal effect.
+With another small meal coming up, the less your glucose levels will rise, keeping your insulin levels lower throughout the day.

 10. Resist Partner Pressure